-Debris burning, incendiary and unextinguished campfires are the three leading categories of human-caused wildfires in New York State over the past decade.
-As a means of preventing debris fires outside of the spring burn ban, rangers and their permit-issuing agents issued 3,542 burning permits as required by state Environmental Conservation Law.
-Rangers inspected 86 of the permitted burns to insure compliance with the terms of the permits.
-I n addition, they issued tickets or made arrests for 58 violations of law related to fire prevention.
-The most frequent violation was burning without a permit in towns within the Adirondack and Catskill parks.
-Department burning permits are not required in other areas of the state.
-In October 2009, New York's open burning regulations were updated for the first time since their last modification in 1970.
-The new regulation generally prohibits burning anything other than tree branches and prohibits even these fires from March 16 through May 14.
-Forest rangers and environmental conservation officers (ECOs) made 370 arrests for those violating the state's open burning regulations.
-As a result, upstate New Yorkers experienced a 74% reduction in the number of wildfires caused by debris burning during the spring ban period from 2010 through 2014 as compared to the previous ten-year record.
-Many rural fire departments supported the burn ban with public announcements.

-National Response to Wildfires

-This time — Debris burning, unextinguished campfires and arson are the three leading categories of human-caused wildfires in New York State over the past decade.
+Debris burning, unextinguished campfires and arson are the three leading categories of human-caused wildfires in New York State over the past decade.
 As a means of preventing debris fires outside of the spring burn ban, rangers and their permit-issuing agents, issued 3,287 burning permits as required by state Environmental Conservation Law.
 Rangers inspected 117 of the permitted burns to insure compliance with the terms of the permits.
 In addition, they issued tickets or made arrests for 73 violations of law related to fire prevention.
 The most frequent violation was burning without a permit in towns within the Adirondack and Catskill parks.
 Department burning permits are not required in other areas of the state.
 The Division's rangers, trained as wildfire cause and determination investigators, assisted the National Park Service with securing evidence at a rash of suspicious fires in the Gateway National Recreation Area in Queens County, New York City.
 Incendiary evidence was collected to support further investigation by National Park Service Police.

 National Response to Wildfires